awslabs/aws-fluent-plugin-kinesis/README.md

 ### Simply putting events to Amazon Kinesis with a partition key

-In this example, simpley a value 'foo' will be used as partition key, then events will be sent to the stream specified in 'stream_name'.
+In this example, simply a value 'foo' will be used as partition key, then events will be sent to the stream specified in 'stream_name'.

     <match your_tag>